laverca/laverca/README.md

     All of them should be possible to update to newer versions of the same major release number, except for the axis-1.4.patched.jar  which must be this version.

+    Source branch "preJAXB" is possible to use on Java6.
+    It is our old version.

   Examples